fosterrath-mila/ift6759/README.md

 - How to run the [containers](https://github.com/mila-udem/ift6759/tree/master/container).

 ## Class message board
 This class will use Google Classroom to allow students to communicate with other students and ask public questions for the TAs.
 Every question posted on the message board will be visible to all the students.
-As such, if you have private questions, you can communicate with the TA using the appropriate mailing list (see below).
+As such, if you have private questions, you can communicate with the TAs using the appropriate mailing list (see below).
 You can access the class's message board with [this link](https://classroom.google.com/u/0/c/NDAyODU1OTQ1ODZa).

 ## Mailing list
 You can contact the course's TAs by using the following mailing list : ift6759@mila.quebec